ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://medium.com/flawless-app-stories/parallel-programming-with-swift-operations-54cbefaf3cb0">Parallel programming with Swift: Operations – Flawless App Stories – Medium</A>
 					<DT><A HREF="https://medium.com/flawless-app-stories/parallel-programming-with-swift-promises-740be1a260ed">Parallel programming with Swift: Promises – Flawless App Stories – Medium</A>
 					<DT><A HREF="https://medium.com/swiftcairo/avoiding-race-conditions-in-swift-9ccef0ec0b26">Avoiding race conditions in Swift – SwiftCairo – Medium</A>
+					<DT><A HREF="https://www.swiftbysundell.com/posts/functional-networking-in-swift">Functional networking in Swift — Swift by Sundell</A>
+					<DT><A HREF="https://medium.com/swift2go/synchronysing-the-asynchronous-in-swift-3f91a32bfb1b">Synchronising the Asynchronous in Swift – Swift2Go – Medium</A>
+					<DT><A HREF="https://medium.com/swift2go/await-in-swift-no-promises-broken-381b531f2843">Await in Swift, no Promises broken :) – Swift2Go – Medium</A>
+					<DT><A HREF="https://www.swiftbysundell.com/posts/task-based-concurrency-in-swift">Task-based concurrency in Swift — Swift by Sundell</A>
 					<DT><A HREF="https://www.swiftbysundell.com/posts/a-deep-dive-into-grand-central-dispatch-in-swift">A deep dive into Grand Central Dispatch in Swift — Swift by Sundell</A>
+					<DT><A HREF="https://www.swiftbysundell.com/posts/avoiding-race-conditions-in-swift">Avoiding race conditions in Swift — Swift by Sundell</A>
 					<DT><A HREF="https://www.swiftbysundell.com/posts/under-the-hood-of-futures-and-promises-in-swift">Under the hood of Futures &amp; Promises in Swift — Swift by Sundell</A>
-					<DT><A HREF="https://www.swiftbysundell.com/posts/functional-networking-in-swift">Functional networking in Swift — Swift by Sundell</A>
-					<DT><A HREF="https://www.swiftbysundell.com/posts/task-based-concurrency-in-swift">Task-based concurrency in Swift — Swift by Sundell</A>
+					<DT><A HREF="https://www.swiftbysundell.com/posts/asyncawait-in-swift-unit-tests">Async/await in Swift unit tests — Swift by Sundell</A>
 				</DL><p>
 				<DT><H3 FOLDED>Tips</H3>
 				<DL><p>